 Read the full SwipedOn review »

 Used by many corporations, Teem by iOFFICE may deliver a high-quality visitor management solution.
-With Teem, you get tools for visitor management as well as space and desk booking, way-finding and navigation, and workplace analytics.
+With Teem, you get tools for visitor management, space, and desk booking, way-finding and navigation, and workplace analytics.

-Through the Teem platform, visitors — from contractors to interviewees — as well as employees can sign in quickly and securely upon arrival.
+Through the Teem platform, visitors—from contractors to interviewees—and employees can sign in quickly and securely upon arrival.
 Admins can create custom questionnaires for visitors to answer and enable automatic notifications sent to employees when they have a visitor.
 Tenants and employees can also pre-register guests to save time.
 Additionally, the platform has a clean user interface that speeds up the check-in process.

 Read the full Teem by iOFFICE review »